CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 ## How many upgrades do I get in a playthrough?
 7 Perma-Skills, 7 Perma-Perks, 13 Skills, 13 Perks, and at least 7 Stat Boosts.

-There are also 6 Drill Sawgeant upgrades and 8 Nine Lives upgrades.
+There are also 6 Drill Sawgeant upgrades (levels up as you receive items) and 8 Nine Lives upgrades.

 ### The fuck is a Perma-Skill/Perk?
 Basically a progressive line of upgrades.
 The Perma-Perks are the universal perk cards (with the